newtheatre/website/_content/get-involved.md

 ### Who to talk to

-If you have any questions about acting or auditioning, contact one of our Season Co-ordinators:
+If you have any questions about acting or auditioning, contact one of our Season Coordinators:

 {% include committee.html group="coordinator" format="list" %}